robotology/stereo-vision/README.md

 ## License

-Material included here is Copyright of _iCub Facility - Istituto Italiano di Tecnologia_ and is released under the terms of the GPL v2.0 or later.
-See the file LICENSE for details.
+The files contained in this repository are licensed under the [GNU General Public License v2.0 later](http://www.gnu.org/licenses/gpl.html) (see the file [LICENSE](./LICENSE) for details), except the following files:
+- files from the [LIBELAS](http://www.cvlibs.net/software/libelas/) library which have been incorporated into this code: see this [README](./lib/include/iCub/stereoVision/elas/README.md) for the specification of which files